Skip to main content

 Decisions capture explicit choice points in an authentication journey.
 Use decisions to track:

-• User choices, for example selecting passkey, password, or social-google
+• User choices, for example selecting between passkey login, password login, or social login

 • System choices, for example policy or backend logic selecting an auth path automatically